18F/tts-buy-bug-bounty/README.md

 ## Questions for Potential Vendors

-Questions we would like answered include the following:
+Questions we would like answered, via email to michelle.mcnellis@gsa.gov, include the following:

 Please answer and provide responses to these questions by 4:00pm EST on January 30, 2017.